Aadii1506/searching-sorting-algo-s/README.md

 # searching-sorting-algo-s

-These repo's basically include some of all known searching sorting algorithms.
+This repository basically include some of all known searching sorting algorithms.
-The only thing is these code's are that they are written during my learning stages and the reason are beigner friendly.
+This includes the easy implementation of respectivee algorithm